This page may contain affiliate links. Learn More.

 There’s nothing better than a low prep, quick instant pot meal that tastes amazing after a long day at work.
 And even better if it’s a yummy pork tenderloin casserole that doesn’t heat up the house while it’s cooking.
+And for more easy dinner ideas, check this out.

 This one pot meal is low prep, easy prep, and keeps your kitchen cool while it cooks.
 You’re going to love the savory flavors of bacon, mustard, and dill.
 It’s hearty enough to fill you up but not too heavy.
 One of my very favorite meats is pork tenderloin.
 Oh so good!